 The good news is that bone tissue can always remineralize.
 Taking care of receded gums early will allow the jaw to remineralize.

-Receding gums can have a serious impact on your overall health.
-The teeth obviously rely on the gums for protection against dangerous plaque and bacteria.
+Recession of gums can have a serious impact on your overall health.
+The teeth rely on the gums for protection against dangerous plaque and bacteria.
 The biggest problem with recession is that it happens slowly and that it may take time to be detected.

 Thankfully, gum grafting is a procedure that has offered a reliable solution for gum recession near Allen, TX.
 It identifies the problem, restores tissue and allows for the bone to remineralize.
-As they say, it is better to be safe than sorry.
-You do not want to suffer from oral health complications.
 Needless to say, healthy gums are the first step to a long-lasting, healthy smile.